nodejs/admin/MEMBER_TRAVEL_FUND.md

 is being held, see the next section titled "Prepare for visa application (optional)".
 If you don't need a visa, skip that section.

-A quick way to check if you may need a visa is to plug in `wiki visa requirements for [your country here] citizens` into a search engine.
-The first is typically a wikipedia page with a table of all countries' visa policy that would apply to you.
+A quick way to check if you may need a visa is to enter `wiki visa requirements for [your country here] citizens` into a search engine.
+The first result is typically a wikipedia page with a table of all countries' visa policy that would apply to you.

 ### Prepare for visa application (optional) 🛂